AshashashR/cute-calculator/README.md

 # Ashley's cute calculator

-This is a simple calculator with simple functionalities.
+This is a calculator with simple functionalities.

 ## Technologies used